Mark Allen (software developer)

-Mark Allen is a software engineer, game programmer and game designer.
+Mark Allen is an American software engineer, game programmer and game designer.
 As a student at the University of California, San Diego, Allen used UCSD Pascal to develop a 6502 interpreter for the Pascal language in 1978, along with Richard Gleaves.
 This work later became the basis for Apple Pascal in 1979.

-Later, Allen developed a number of well-received computer games for the Apple II, including Stellar Invaders, Sabotage, and Pest Patrol.
+Later, Allen developed a number of well-received video games for the Apple II, including Stellar Invaders, Sabotage, and Pest Patrol.
 Sabotage, in particular, became a classic Apple II game and sparked numerous clones such as Paratrooper.
 One such clone, Parachute, was preloaded software on early iPods that had displays.